statisticsnorway/dapla-dlp-pseudo-func/README.md

 ```

 The `name` and `impl` properties are mandatory for all functions.
-Other properties are dependent on the implentation underneath.
+Other properties are dependent on the implentation.
 In the above,
-the `FpeFunc` requires additional properties `keyId` and `alphabet`.
-Notice that
+the `FpeFunc` function requires that additional properties `keyId` and `alphabet`
-the `keyId` is just a reference to a key that can be looked up via a standalone
-service.

-Pseudonymized datasets will (via metadata) reference pseudo functions by name
-to describe how certain columns in a dataset has been pseudonymized.
+must be set.

 ### Initialize function registry
 ```java